-NOAA received $167 million dollars from the Recovery Act to restore coastal areas throughout the country.
+NOAA received $167 million dollars from the Recovery Act to restore coastal areas throughout the country and help jumpstart the nation's economy.
 The primary goals were to restore habitats and stimulate economic growth by supporting “shovel-ready” projects by putting American's back to work.

-- Restored 25,584 acres of habitat, opened 677 miles of stream for fish to reach spawning habitat, and removed 433,397 tons of debris from coastal habitats.
+- Restoring 25,584 acres of habitat, opening 677 miles of stream for fish, and removing 433,397 tons of debris from coastal habitats.

-These projects also enhanced a sense of community-level stewardship toward the restored habitats.
+The projects also enhanced a sense of community-level stewardship toward the restored habitats.

 Posted July 28, 2017